Tzeak/metrocal/README.md

 5. Open the .ics file to add the movies to your calendar

 That's it!
 Your calendar will now have all the movies you picked, with links to buy tickets. 🎟️

-## Made with

-- Flask
-- BeautifulSoup
-- iCalendar
-- A lot of movie love 🎥